ThorstenBr/A2DVI-Firmware/README.md

 ![A2DVI Mode Display](images/A2DVI_ModeDisplay.jpg)

+See [here](doc/Installation.md) for more details about the installation of a custom external switch / connecting to the language rocker switch.

 ## Dual Language Support for Euro-Machines
 The A2DVI-Firmware has dual language support.
 If you have a "Euro-Apple IIe" with the language switch on the bottom side of your Apple II keyboard,